zperez0/pizza-shop/README.md

 Expected Output: myPizza { toppings:['veggies', 'cheese'], size: 'large', price: 4.99 }

 <!-- test 4 -->
-Test: "It should return the cost of adding cheese to the pizza"
+Test: "It should return the cost of adding cheese to a pizza"

 Code:
 const myPizza = new Pizza ('cheese');